ckardaris/ckardaris.github.io/blog/_posts/2024-05-04-see-you-at-the-library.md

 ---
 layout: post
-title: See you at the library
+title: See You at the Library
 tags: library life travel work
 ---